The Best PC Cases Buyer’s Guide – Fall 2024

 • Case

-Lian Li Lancool 216 RGB
+Lian Li Lancool 216 White

 The Lancool 216, which traces its heritage back to the trailblazing Lancool gaming cases of the early 2000s, is simply amazing for the price.
 You get dual 160mm (not 120mm or 140mm!)
 ARGB fans in the front, along with a 140mm fan in the rear, meaning this system has more cooling power than some cases that cost twice the price.
 To make the case even better, Lian Li equips it not only with mesh in the front, but mesh on the lower panels, so you can mount upward-facing fans on the PSU shroud to keep your GPU ice cold with a constant stream of fresh air.
 Simply put, Lian Li is making every other manufacturer look bad by offering premium cases at a budget-friendly price!